Top 10 Common Mistakes People Make on Keto

 Bottom Line: Your protein intake on a balanced keto diet will ensure you protect your lean muscle mass, and achieve healthy weight loss by stabilising your appetite, helping you feel full, and increasing your metabolic rate.

 Having healthy goals for your weight loss, along with any other health-related goals, will keep you focused and motivated on keto.
 But if you have unrealistic expectations this can work against you.

-Research has shown that people who expect to lose the most weight, often end up quitting or going off keto sooner than people who under estimate how much they will lose.
+Studies have shown that people who expect to lose the most weight, often end up quitting or going off their diet sooner than people who underestimate how much they will lose.

-Keto is not a quick fix diet.
-If you go in thinking you will continually lose several pounds every single week, you will be disappointed and this can make you feel like giving up too soon.
+Keto is not a quick-fix diet.
+If you go in to it thinking you will continually lose several pounds every single week, you will be disappointed.
+And that can make you feel like giving up too soon.

-Bottom Line: Unrealistic expectations can lead to frustration and make you feel like giving up keto.
-Make your goals more realistic and that can increase your chances of more successful weight loss.
+Bottom Line: Unrealistic expectations can lead to frustration and make you feel like giving up keto too. soon.
+Make your goals realistic and that can increase your chances of more successful weight loss.
 And be patient.
+Celebrate the small achievements.

 5. Not reading labels

 This is so important on keto.
 Reading ingredients and checking the carb content.